PeacefulWrath/PeacefulWrath/Readme.md

 - 🔭 I’m currently working at Yactraq as a software developer

-- 🌱 I’m currently learning Devops & AI
+- 🌱 I’m currently learning technologies related to AI

 - 📫 How to reach me **srinjayayan1262000@gmail.com**